brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-22-thunar-intercept.md

     done

 seems to work for files/paths with s p a c e s in them as well.
-Or:

-Custom action like this (first parameter is command)
+Or more general, custom action like this (first parameter is command)

     intercept geany %F